-(CURCOUNTRY=1, LIVES IN AUSTRALIA)
+\(CURCOUNTRY=1, LIVES IN AUSTRALIA) CURPCODE What is the postcode or suburb where you currently live?

-- CURPCODE What is the postcode or suburb where you currently live? - 1. <verbatim text box> PROGRAMMER NOTE USE POSTCODE LOOKUP LIST - 2.
+- 1. (verbatim text box) \PROGRAMMER NOTE USE POSTCODE LOOKUP LIST LOCATED HERE - 2.
 Not sure

-(CURCOUNTRY=2, LIVES OVERSEAS) OSCOUNTRY In which country do you currently live?
+\(CURCOUNTRY=2, LIVES OVERSEAS) OSCOUNTRY In which country do you currently live?
+Please start typing the country name in the text box and select the correct one, or enter in full.

-- 1. <Predictive text verbatim text box> PROGRAMMER NOTE: USE SACC COUNTRY LIST - (WORKED=1 OR WWOPAY=1 OR AWAYWORK=1, WORKING OR AWAY FROM JOB) EMP12 Have you worked <for your employer/in your business> for 12 months or more? - 1.
-Yes, more than 12 months - 5.
+(Predictive text verbatim text box) \PROGRAMMER NOTE: USE SACC COUNTRY LIST LOCATED HERE & SUPPRESS AUSTRALIA CODE (1101) FROM DISPLAY

+\(WORKED=1 OR WWOPAY=1 OR AWAYWORK=1, WORKING OR AWAY FROM JOB) EMP12 Have you worked <for your employer/in your business> for 12 months or more?

+- 1. Yes, more than 12 months - 5.
 No, less than 12 months

-(EMP12=5, WORKED FOR EMPLOYER FOR LESS THAN 12 MONTHS)

-EMPMTHS How many months have you worked <for your employer/in your business>?
+\(EMP12=5, WORKED FOR EMPLOYER FOR LESS THAN 12 MONTHS) EMPMTHS How many months have you worked <for your employer/in your business>?